Updated: Mar 4

 However, there are 6 areas that make us a collective unique:

 1. Me.
-As far as I am aware, I am the only care leaver to lead an Independent Fostering Agency, known as IFA's.
+As far as I am aware, I am the only person to spend my entire childhood in care to then go on and lead an independent fostering organisation.

 4. NorthPoint ThinkTank: In addition to employing incredibly accomplished and gifted staff, we understand the need and the importance of championing change at both a local and a national level.
-Our ThinkTank will commission key pieces of research into various areas of children's lives, as we seek to advise on key pieces of legislation, to bring about the very best for looked after children.
+Our ThinkTank will commission key research into various areas of children's lives and the system, as we seek to be thought leaders, to bring about the very best for looked after children.

 5. The Nannolly Trust: One of our tag lines is 'There For The Journey' and that's because we really do want to be there to offer love, care, a helping hand and resources to those in the care system, for every part of their journey.

-We're creating a Trust where a % of our profits will be placed.
+We'll be creating a Trust whereby any profits will be directed.
 This fund will be:

 The future is bright and change is always possible.

-Thanks for reading, please join with NorthPoint Care as we seek to serve and reform the system.
+Thanks for reading, please join with NorthPoint Care as we seek to serve and let's reimagine how best to champion looked after children and young people.

 "I fully endorse the vision of NorthPoint Care, it really excites me.
 What a profound opportunity the Church has to offer the thousands of children in foster care hope and support at a time when the system is in need of reform.
 I'm inspired by Elijah and his team in their efforts and determination to make a real difference and want to endorse them to you.
 Let's get behind, involved and support this initiative and together see many lives transformed."